Past and Current Computer Systems and Video Game Systems That Ant Owned

 v6.x and Windows v3.1.

-- Unknown dates: Added an Hewlett Packard (HP) DeskJet 560C printer and other things.
+- Unknown dates: Added an Hewlett Packard (HP) DeskJet 560C printer, Intel 144/144e external modem, and other things.
 Also, upgraded things.

 - Unknown date: Upgraded Tower Machine: Upgraded to an Intel